etlegacy/etlegacy/README.md

 installed on your system.

-### Crosscompiling on Linux with mingw32
+### Crosscompiling on Linux with MinGW-w64

 In terminal, run:

     $ mkdir build && cd build
-    $ cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-cross-mingw32-linux.cmake ..
+    $ cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-cross-mingw-linux.cmake ..
     $ make

-By default, Mingw32 name is set to *i686-pc-mingw32*.
-You may have to change it in `cmake/Toolchain-cross-mingw32-linux.cmake` depending on how it is called on your system.
+By default, MinGW name is set to *i686-w64-mingw32*.
+You may have to change it in `cmake/Toolchain-cross-mingw-linux.cmake` depending on how it is called on your system.

 ### Windows